 About the Pinelands Photo Site

-Louis Dallara has been called the Ansel Adams of the New Jersey Pine Lands an has created this site to record with images his personal relationship with the Pine Lands aka Pine Barrens.
+Louis Dallara has been called the Ansel Adams of the New Jersey Pinelands National Reserve and has created this site to record with images his personal relationship with the Pine Lands aka Pine Barrens.

 Please visit my Fine Art Photography home site.